CTSRD-CHERI/SIMTight/README.md

 project](https://ctsrd-cheri.github.io/capcelerate-website/),
 part of the UKRI's Digital Security by Design programme.

-## Default SoC
+## Evaluation SoC

-The default SIMTight SoC consists of a host CPU and a 32-lane 64-warp streaming multiprocessor sharing DRAM, both supporting the CHERI-RISC-V ISA.
+The SIMTight evaluation SoC consists of a host CPU and a 32-lane 64-warp streaming multiprocessor sharing DRAM, both supporting the CHERI-RISC-V ISA.
 A sample project is included for the [DE10-Pro](http://de10-pro.terasic.com) ([revD](de10-pro/) and